 Department/Division: Dean School of Business and Professional Careers

 Dr. Carmen Leonor Martínez-López earned her Ph.D. in international business in the area of management from the University of Texas–Pan American.
-She comes to us from Bergen Community College where she had been the dean of the Division of Business, Arts and Social Sciences.
-During her tenure at Bergen Community College, she led the creation of the new Fashion Apparel Design program, which was approved by the different levels of governance of the college and was launched in fall 2015.
+She is currently the dean of the School of Business and Professional Careers at SUNY/Westchester Community College.
+Also, she was previously the dean of the Division of Business, Arts and Social Sciences at Bergen Community College.

 Dr. Martínez-López has published in The Journal of International Management Studies, The Review of Business Research, The International Journal of Business Research, and The International Journal of Knowledge, Culture and Change Management.
 Prior to coming to the United States, Dr. Martínez-López taught at Colombian and Mexican universities and served as the chairperson for the Department of Business Administration at Universidad ICESI in Cali, Colombia.
 Her career also includes extensive experience as a manager and consultant, where she designed and led the implementation of strategic management processes at Colombian companies.